‘Playboy’ Beauty Kindly Myers Gets Sexy In Tiny Shorts & Cleavage-Baring Top

 An O a day keeps the worries away! ????
 Guys @omaxhealth is magic in a bottle for ladies..
 O-shot is way better than showing up with flowers & BONUS you get to try it out together! ????
 Treat her and use my code KINDLY20 to save 20% website wide.
 Collab w/ @ramiroprod #LifeToTheMax #Health #Fitness #Oshot #partner #ad

 “I do love to meet all of the fans.
-I watch the games at Tootsies [bar] and I love when there is a crowd cheering the Cats on inside the bar.”
+I watch the games at Tootsies [bar] and I love when there is a crowd cheering the Cats on inside the bar,” she added.

-In addition, Kindly Myers revealed that she always believes Kentucky will win when she’s watching them play basketball.
+In addition, Kindly revealed that she always believes Kentucky will win when she’s watching them play basketball.
 Heightline has reported that Kindly has a real love for the sport and even had a goal to become a Lady Wildcat at one point before heading off to the Army.